DataDog/integrations-extras/tidb/README.md

    Change the `path` and `service` according to your cluster's configuration.

-   You can use these commands to show all log path:
+   Use these commands to show all log path:

    ```shell
    # show deploying directories